The UK Master’s Dissertation Blueprint: Securing a Distinction (70%+)

 Chapter 5: Discussion & Conclusion (The "So What?")

 The final hurdle to a Distinction is the Discussion Loop.
-Many students make the fatal error of treating this chapter as a summary of their results.
-In reality, the examiner is looking for your ability to synthesize your primary data with the secondary research you presented in Chapter 2.
+Many students make the fatal error of treating this chapter as a repetitive summary of their results.
+In reality, the examiner is looking for your ability to synthesize your primary data with the secondary research you established in Chapter 2.

-Your task is to act as the architect of a conversation.
-You must explicitly state whether your findings corroborate, contradict, or extend the existing academic orthodoxy.
-If your results differ from major theorists, don't hide it—explain why (e.g., changes in the socio-economic landscape post-2024).
+Your task is to act as the architect of an academic conversation.
+You must explicitly state whether your findings corroborate, contradict, or extend the existing orthodoxy.
+If your results differ from major theorists, don't hide it—explain why (e.g., shifts in the socio-economic landscape, different sample demographics).

 Strategic Humility: The Role of Limitations

-Your final 500 words should not introduce new data.
-Instead, they should provide a powerful summary of your research journey.
-Answer the "So What?" question one last time: Why does this research matter in the current UK landscape?
-End on a high note by suggesting a specific avenue for Future Research, showing the examiner that you are part of the ongoing academic community.
+Your final paragraph should answer the "So What?" question one last time.
+End on a high note by suggesting a specific avenue for Future Research, proving to the examiner that you are a forward-thinking academic.

 Ready to Secure Your Distinction?